Skip to content

 VoIP number porting: How to switch your existing number to a new provider

-When you’re making a move to a new phone system, customers will continue to call and text your business phone number — the one they’ve always contacted — and expect you to be at the other end of the line.
+When you move to a new phone system, customers will continue to call and text your previous business phone number and expect you to be at the other end of the line.
+Missing these calls can lead to frustrated customers, lost sales, and extra work for your team.

-Luckily, VoIP number porting is a seamless process that keeps your business line running with zero disruptions.
+Luckily, VoIP number porting is a seamless process that lets you keep your business line running with zero disruptions.
 Here’s what you need to know about porting your phone number to a new VoIP provider.

 What is VoIP number porting?